ashtuchkin/u2f/README.md

 ## TODO

+ * Provide instructions for client-side.
+How to get the 'u2f' namespace, what browsers are supported.
+ * Change API to enable multiple keyhandle/publickey pairs for a single user.
  * Unpack registration certificate and check its own signature and time constraints.

 # License